Ram1709899/Productivity-Channel/README.md

 ```
 A conceptual image depicting "Why Time Management Fuels Success More Than Talent or Luck", illustrated through
 its own specific scenes which can be relatable to the theme
-presented from a dynamic, diagonal-angle perspective for visual energy.
+presented from a dynamic, diagonal-angle perspective for vibrant visual energy.
 ```

 1. **Time Management Secrets That Supercharge Your Productivity and Success**